 The blended delivery model incorporates online learning with three short on-campus residencies.
 The capstone is a graduate research paper which integrates theory and applied research, providing a professional stepping stone for further post graduate studies.

-The three on-campus residencies allow students to engage with Royal Road University's culture, faculty, and fellow students.
+The three one-week on-campus residencies allow students to engage with Royal Road University's culture, faculty, and fellow students.

 Students will also: